dterrero/causal-budget-law/README.md

 ## 🧭 Vision

-The long-term objective is to establish the **Causal Budget Law** as the foundational bridge between relativity, thermodynamics, and quantum mechanics — showing that *geometry is an emergent bookkeeping of causal energy flow.*
+The long-term objective is to establish the **Quantum Transformation Budget Law** as the foundational bridge between relativity, thermodynamics, and quantum mechanics — showing that *geometry is an emergent bookkeeping of causal energy flow.*

 Every addition to this repository extends that bridge — from planetary motion to quantum gravity.